Steamed Broccoli Recipe

 How to choose the freshest broccoli

 For broccoli, this usually means looking for dark green compact buds that may even be blue or purple.
 It should be firm and tight with crisp buds that feel full of water.
 Avoid yellowing florets and limp or mushy buds that are soft or wilted.
 The stem should be thick, sturdy, and firm when pressed.
-It should not have any smell except for maybe a grassy, fresh smell.
+It should not have any smell, except maybe a grassy, fresh one.

-A longer stem may be a sign of older broccoli.
+A longer stem may indicate older broccoli.
 Also, avoid rubbery and bent stems.
-When you get it home, wrap it in a dry paper towel and store it in an open plastic bag for no longer than three to five days.
+When you get it home, wrap it in a dry paper towel and store it in an open plastic bag for no more than 3 to 5 days.
 Just before using it, wash it under running water and cut off the stem.
 But do not throw away the stem.
 You can use it in stews and soups.

 Recipe variations and add-ins: